Skip to main content

 5. It will create sample config and credentials in secrets.toml and config.toml for the specified source and destination.

-Specify your own "verified sources" repository.
+Specify your own "verified sources" repository

-List all verified sources
+List all sources

-dlt init --list-verified-sources
+dlt init --list-sources

 dlt deploy